wallarm/terraform-provider-wallarm/docs/resources/rule_attack_rechecker.md

 # wallarm_rule_attack_rechecker

-!> The resource requires additional permission.
+!> The resource requires additional permissions.
 Ask the support team to obtain them.

 Provides the resource to manage rules with the "Disable/Enable attack verification" action type.
 This rule type is used to enable or disable checking attacks in specified request parts.